Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_Motor_Drive_Datasheet/Motor_Sense.md

 11) Motor position sensors are only required when driving a AC Permanent Magnet motor.
 Motor position sensors should be aligned such that the phase angle offset between each sensor’s output changing state, and the zero-crossing point of it’s approprate motor phase, is no more than the specified maximum.
 This implies that the sensors are 120° offset (electrically, per motor pole) from each other under ideal conditions.

 12) The polarity and arrangement of the position input signals does not matter.
 The WaveSculptor detects relative alignment of position signals to motor phases, as well as the polarity of each input, when the Phasorsense algorithm is run during motor controller configuration and setup.
 The WaveSculptor can store this information for multiple motors, thus allowing motor changes in your vehicle without having to re-run the configuration program.
-Please refer to the communications and programming [Appendix](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Appendix_C.html) in the User's Manual for more information.
+Please refer to the communications and programming [Appendix](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Appendix_C.html) in the User Manual for more information.

 13) The motor shaft encoder is only required when driving a induction motor.

 14) The WaveSculptor expects a 100kΩ (at 25°C) NTC thermistor embedded in the motor to detect motor temperature.
-The thermistor B model constants (available in the [thermistor datasheet]()? can be programmed into the WaveSculptor during configuration / setup to exactly match the temperature response of your thermistor.
+The thermistor B model constants (available in the [thermistor datasheet]())? can be programmed into the WaveSculptor during configuration / setup to exactly match the temperature response of your thermistor.